CEA-MetroCarac/PySSPFM/doc/README.md

 <p align="justify" width="100%">
 There are three distinct measurement processing modes, each involving the extraction of a <code>best_loop</code> using the <code>find_best_nanoloop</code> function from the <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop_to_hyst/analysis.py">utils/nanoloop_to_hyst/analysis.py</a></code> script: <br>
 &#8226 <code>'multi_loop'</code>: Measurements are conducted in off field, and various reading voltage values are applied.
-This mode corresponds to the cKPFM (contact Kelvin Probe Force Microscopy) mode introduced by N. Balke and his colleagues (INSERT REFERENCE).
+This mode corresponds to the cKPFM (contact Kelvin Probe Force Microscopy) mode introduced by N. Balke and his colleagues [8].
 All loops are fitted using the <code>Hysteresis</code> object (refer to Section <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#vi3---hysteresis-and-properties">IV.3) - Second step of data analysis / Hysteresis and properties</a></code> in the documentation), and the best loop is the one that minimizes the vertical offset associated with the electrostatic component in off field. <br>
 &#8226 <code>'mean_loop'</code>: Measurements are conducted in off field with a single reading voltage value, often set at 0 volts.
 The best loop is the average of all the loops (sometimes the first loop is not considered do to its pre-polarized state), determined through the creation of the <code>MeanLoop</code> object (see section <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#v3---meanloop">V.3) - MeanLoop</a> of documentation). <br>
 &#8226 <code>'on_field'</code>: Measurements are conducted in on field.
 The best loop, in this case, is the average of all the loops, determined through the creation of the <code>MeanLoop</code> object.
 </p>